-MBA 603 Managerial Accounting (3)
+MBA 603 Accounting for Managerial Decision Making (3)

 Study and application of accounting concepts and techniques used by management for planning and controlling organizational activities.
 Equivalent to MEM 603.
 Prerequisites: MBA 500, MBA 501, MBA 502 and MBA 504 or equivalents.